 Christina Stewart was born at Kingussie, Scotland around 1825 and travelled with her husband, Duncan McPherson, to Australia in November 1851 on board the Hooghly.
 While Duncan went off to the goldfields, Christina waited in Melbourne until they journeyed to Portland and then on to Strathdownie.
 In March 1857, Duncan purchased the Woodford Inn located just north of Dartmoor on the Glenelg River and a son Alexander was born in the same year.
 The inn was a busy place as it was at a crossing point on the river with a punt moored at the inn for that purpose.
 Christina had eight children and during her child-bearing years, rarely saw another white woman.
-She made friends with the local Aboriginal women, teaching them to cook and make damper.
+She made friends with the local Aboriginal women, teaching them to make damper.
 If she had guests staying at the inn, the Aboriginals caught crayfish in the river for her.
 The McPhersons eventually moved to Hamilton, residing in Coleraine Road.
 Christina died there in 1921 aged ninety-six.

 RYAN, Mary (c1834-1914)

-When I wrote about Mary Ryan for Passing of the Pioneers, there was little known about her other than she ran a servants’ registry office in Hamilton and she died ten months after a fire burnt her home down.
+When I wrote about Mary Ryan for Passing of the Pioneers, there was little known about her other than she ran a servants’ registry office in Hamilton and she died ten months after a fire burnt down her home.
 I also gathered from her short obituary, she was very independent.
 Mary never married and living a seemingly solitary life, save for the interactions through her business.
 When Mary died there was no-one to give the names of her parents, so her death record shows her parents as “unknown”.
 Since her Passing of the Pioneers appearance, more Hamilton Spectators have become available at Trove and I’ve been able to find out a little more about Mary.